Curiosities

 Ben Affleck, while legendary in his own right, follows slightly behind with an estimated net worth of $150 million.
 Despite a lower total net worth than Damon, Affleck often commands a higher per-movie salary—frequently hitting the $15 million mark compared to Damon’s typical $10 million base.
 However, industry analysts suggest that Affleck’s wealth has seen more fluctuation due to his high-profile directorial efforts and his focus on the administrative growth of their production company.

-The gap between the two may shrink by the end of this year thanks to their revolutionary work with Artists Equity.
-As detailed by The Hollywood Reporter, the duo negotiated a unique performance-based bonus structure with Netflix for “The Rip” that shares profits with the entire cast and crew.
-If the film’s release today mirrors the streaming success of their previous collaborations, both Damon and Affleck are poised for a significant 2026 windfall that could redefine the “richer” title once again.
+Their work with Artists Equity continues to reshape how deals are structured in Hollywood.
+As detailed by The Hollywood Reporter, the duo negotiated a performance based bonus arrangement with Netflix for “The Rip” that shares profits with the entire cast and crew.
+Now that the film has been streaming for a month, early indicators suggest it could follow the strong performance of their previous collaborations, positioning both Damon and Affleck for a sizable 2026 windfall that may once again shift the balance of who holds the richer title.

 Advertisement